amare1990/School-Library/README.md

 # 📖 School Library: Add classes <a name="about-project"></a>

-**School Library: Setup Associations** is a milestone of a Ruby project which is meant for exercising on creating associations between classes.
+**School Library: Add basic UI** is a milestone of a Ruby project which is meant for exercising on creating console user interfaces.

 ## 🛠 Built With <a name="built-with"></a>